Initiatives

 Public Health and the American Nations research collaborative

 Nationhood Lab has joined researchers from the University of Illinois-Chicago and the Minneapolis-based HealthPartners Institute to study regional differences in various indices of health via the American Nations model.
-In the first ten months of this collaboration the core research team — Ross Arena from UIC, HealthPartners president Nico Pronk, and Nationhood Lab director Colin Woodard — and their collaborators have published thirteen scientific papers in six peer-reviewed journals: The Lancet Regional Health – Americas, Progress in Cardiovascular Disease, Current Problems in Cardiology, the American Journal of Medicine, the Journal of Cardiopulmonary Rehabilitation and Prevention and the Journal of Activity, Sedentary and Sleep Behaviors.
-Their work has explored regional differences in obesity, diabetes, physical inactivity, sleep disturbances, disabilities, healthy dietary practices, life expectancy, and the Social Vulnerability Index, as well as the overlap of physical inactivity to the density of church congregations and political behavior.
+In the first two years of this collaboration the core research team — Ross Arena from UIC, HealthPartners president Nico Pronk, and Nationhood Lab director Colin Woodard — and their collaborators have published twenty-five scientific papers in nine peer-reviewed journals: The Lancet Regional Health – Americas, Progress in Cardiovascular Disease, Current Problems in Cardiology, the American Journal of Medicine, the American Journal of Health Promotion, the Journal of Cardiopulmonary Rehabilitation and Prevention, the American Journal of Lifestyle Medicine, Public Health in Practice, and the Journal of Activity, Sedentary and Sleep Behaviors.
+Their work has explored regional differences in obesity, diabetes, physical inactivity, sleep disturbances, disabilities, healthy dietary practices, oral health, arthritis, life expectancy, and the Social Vulnerability Index, as well as the overlap of physical inactivity to the density of church congregations and political behavior.
 They have also developed a new Lifestyle Health Index and applied it to show the interrelationship between voter participation and health outcomes at the U.S. county-level, subject of their commentary in The Lancet‘s regional journal for the western hemisphere.
-On the strength of this work, in late September 2023 Woodard presented the work of Nationhood Lab and the utility of the American Nations model at a meeting of the National Academies of Science, Medicine, and Engineering’s working group on obesity solutions.
-Additional research is underway and multiple papers are in-review that leverage the insights in American Nations to better understand and mitigate a wide range of regional health disparities in the United States.

 Teaching and Debating United States National Narratives